IvannKurchenko/blog-telemetry/blog/1_OPENTELEMETRY.md

 Don't forget to expose `9094` port for `tickets-service` for Prometheus agent to scrap metrics.

 Let's start whole setup and run Gatling tests after.
-At Prometheus UI at `localhost:9090` we can find `tickets_count` metric:
+On Prometheus UI at `localhost:9090` we can find `tickets_count` metric:
 ![](images/screenshot_opentelemetry_prometheus.png)

 Full docker-compose you can find by [this link](https://github.com/IvannKurchenko/blog-telemetry/blob/main/docker-compose/opentelemetry-prometheus-docker-compose.yml).